Yu1623/CrucivirusEvolution/README.md

 # ICR_CrucivirusEvolution
 This project examines the use of alignment-free analyses in understanding the evolution of crucivirus.

-Our programs require the following installments: matplotlib, scipy, seaborn, plotly, pylab, pandas, and numpy
+Our programs require the following installments: matplotlib, scipy, seaborn, plotly, pylab, tabulate, pandas, and numpy

 How to install:
 ```